3 Summary of material accounting policies

 The Company recognises interest income on these assets in Statement of Profit and Loss.
 The ECL calculation for debt instruments at FVOCI is explained in subsequent notes in this section.

-On derecognition of the asset, the Company reclassifies cumulative gain or loss previously recognised in OCI to the Statement of Profit and Loss.
+On derecognition of the asset, the Company reclassifies cumulative gain or loss previously recognised in OCI to profit or loss.

-Interest and dividend incomes are recorded in Statement of Profit and Loss.
-Gains and losses on changes in fair value of debt instruments are recognised on net basis through the Statement of Profit and Loss.
+Gains and losses on changes in fair value of equity and debt instruments are recognised on net basis through profit or loss.

 (d) Equity instruments designated under FVOCI